 This ‘Doctor Who’ novelization by Terrance Dick is pretty solid!

 ‘The Horns of Nimon’ is a ‘Doctor Who’ story that definitely divides fan opinion.
 Some like it; some loathe it.
-Me personally, I consider this as one of my favourite ‘Doctor Who’ stories from the Tom Baker era and the classic series.
-It’s my guilty pleasure and I can forgive this for its over-the-top acting.
+Me personally, I consider this as one of my favourite ‘Doctor Who’ stories from the Tom Baker era as well as the classic TV series.
+It’s my guilty pleasure and I can forgive it for its ridiculousness and over-the-top acting.

 But as ever, due to my curiosity getting the better of me, I wonder is that what ‘The Horns of Nimon’ is going to be remembered for?
-Its over-the-top-ness?
-I’d like to think ‘not so’ because as far as I’m concerned ‘The Horns of Nimon’ has this decent story to it, especially from the mind of Anthony Read.
+Its ridiculousness and over-the-top-ness?
+I’d like to think ‘not’, because as far as I’m concerned ‘The Horns of Nimon’ has a decent story to it, especially from the mind of Anthony Read.

-I know that’s something ‘Doctor Who’ fans can’t see through on the surface of this story, but it’s something I can see through.
+I know it’s something ‘Doctor Who’ fans can’t agree with from the surface of what this story is, but it’s something that I can see through.
 So, like I did with the ‘Batman Forever’ novelization, I pursued to read the Target novelization of ‘The Horns of Nimon’ by Terrance Dicks.
-I hoped it’d provide a solid reading of the tale.
+I hoped it would provide a solid narrative of the tale.

-The original author, Anthony Read, had been commissioned to write a new novelization of ‘The Horns of Nimon’ for audiobook publisher AudioGo in 2013.
-I would’ve liked to have heard that audiobook novelization by Anthony Read and to delve a lot more into ‘The Horns of Nimon’ tale via his viewpoint.
+As I understand it, the original author, Anthony Read, had been commissioned to write a new novelization of ‘The Horns of Nimon’ for audiobook publisher AudioGo in 2013.
+I would have liked to have heard that audiobook novelization by Anthony Read and delve more into the world of ‘The Horns of Nimon’ via his viewpoint.

 Sadly however, AudioGo went into bankruptcy towards the end of 2013.
-This meant ‘The Horns of Nimon’ novelization audiobook by Anthony Read never saw the light of day.
-This is such a shame as I hope ‘The Horns of Nimon’ novelization audiobook won’t be forgotten about and be left unattended.
+This meant ‘The Horns of Nimon’ audiobook novelization by Anthony Read never saw the light of day.
+This is such a shame.
+I hope ‘The Horns of Nimon’ novelization audiobook won’t be forgotten about and won’t be left unattended.

 It’s also sad because Anthony Read passed away not long afterwards in November 2015.
-I was shocked to discover this as I did my research into ‘The Horns of Nimon’ novelization for my review.
-I hope that ‘The Horns of Nimon’ novelization audiobook will be released someday and that we can hear it.
+I was shocked to discover this when I did my research into ‘The Horns of Nimon’ novelization for my review.
+I hope that ‘The Horns of Nimon’ audiobook novelization will be released someday and that we can hear it.

 For now though, we’ll have to contend with ‘The Horns of Nimon’ novelization provided for us by Terrance Dicks.
 That’s not to say Terrance Dicks’ novelization is bad.
 Oh no!
-On the contrary, I’m rather pleased with what Terrance Dicks has given us in his novelization of the story as he’s made it stronger.
+On the contrary, I’m rather pleased with what Terrance Dicks gave us in his novelization of the story, since he’s made it stronger.

-It’s made clear that Terrance Dicks didn’t regard ‘The Horns of Nimon’ highly as a story, according to author Paul Cornell in the ‘On Target: Terrance Dicks’ documentary on ‘The Monster of Peladon’ DVD.
-This was so intriguing to discover as I was doing my research in preparation for my review of this book.
+It’s made clear Terrance Dicks didn’t regard ‘The Horns of Nimon’ that highly as a ‘Doctor Who’ story, according to author Paul Cornell in the ‘On Target: Terrance Dicks’ documentary, which I saw on ‘The Monster of Peladon’ DVD.
+This was so intriguing to discover as I did my research in preparation for this review on this book.

-Terrance Dicks also doesn’t regard Douglas Adams’ talents highly as a ‘Doctor Who’ script editor, according to an interview with him in an issue of ‘Doctor Who Magazine’ I read a while back.
-This I can appreciate, since Douglas Adams isn’t good on narrative and structure despite being a good ‘ideas’ man.
+Terrance Dicks also doesn’t regard Douglas Adams’ talents highly as a ‘Doctor Who’ script editor, according to an interview with him in an issue of ‘Doctor Who Magazine’, which I read a while back.
+This I can appreciate, since Douglas Adams isn’t good on narrative and structure, despite being a good ‘ideas’ man.

-The biggest selling point of Terrance Dicks’ novelization for ‘The Horns of Nimon’ is that he gives it a brand new prologue to the story.
-I enjoyed reading this prologue.
+The biggest selling point of Terrance Dicks’ novelization of ‘The Horns of Nimon’ is that he gives it a brand new prologue for the story.
+I enjoyed reading the prologue.
 It gives us a history of the Skonnan Empire and Soldeed and what occurred with the Nimon’s arrival during Skonnos’ crisis e.g. its civil war.

 Soldeed is developed rather interestingly as a character.
 Terrance Dicks makes it clear that Soldeed is no scientist and that it was by luck he found a scientific resonance when encountering the Nimon for the first time.
 It’s also clear that Soldeed is a lunatic and is only interested in military value for Skonnos.

-The advantage of reading a Target novelization of ‘Doctor Who’ is that you can dispel the over-the-top acting that was featured in that story performed by the actors.
-This is certainly the case with Soldeed as most of the hammy acting by Graham Crowden is toned down by Terrance Dicks in writing.
+The advantage of reading a Target novelization of ‘Doctor Who’ is that you can dispel the over-the-top acting that was featured in the story performed by the actors.
+This is certainly the case with Soldeed, as most of the hammy acting by Graham Crowden is toned down by Terrance Dicks in the writing.

 I also feel other supporting character are strengthened by Terrance Dicks’ writing.
 For example, Seth seems more heroic and strongly-written in terms of dialogue compared to how Simon Gipps-Kent played him.
 Not that Simon Gipps-Kent’s acting is bad, but he did come across as wimpy at times.

-Speaking of which, Teka’s capture by Soldeed in the ‘Part Four’ section is handled well in the novelization compared to the TV version.
+Speaking of which, Teka’s capture by Soldeed in the ‘Part Four’ section of the story is handled well in the novelization compared to the TV version.
 In the TV version, Teka had a gun but couldn’t fire it on Soldeed.
-In the novelization, Teka has no a gun as she tries to run away before running into the Nimon.
+In the novelization, Teka has no a gun and she tries to run away before running into the Nimon.

-The chapter structure for ‘The Horns of Nimon’ is unusual in the novelization.
+The chapter structure of ‘The Horns of Nimon’ is unusual in the novelization.
 Usually it’s three chapters comprising an episode in the usual Terrance Dicks twelve-chapter structure.
-This time, it is four chapters for ‘Part One’, three for ‘Part Two’, two for ‘Part Three’ and three for ‘Part Four’.
+This time, it’s four chapters for ‘Part One’, three for ‘Part Two’, two for ‘Part Three’ and three for ‘Part Four’.

-I’m not sure why Terrance Dicks divided the story up in that fashion compared to what he’d usually do for a Target novelization of ‘Doctor Who’.
-Clearly, Terrance saw weaknesses in the plot and he found certain scenes padding in the ‘Part Three’ section that he compressed to make the pace flow quicker.
+I’m not sure why Terrance Dicks divided the story up in that fashion compared to what he would normally do for a ‘Doctor Who’ Target novelization.
+Clearly, Terrance saw weaknesses in the plot and he found certain scenes padding in the ‘Part Three’ section that he compressed to make the pace flow better.

-I’ve mentioned this in my TV review of this story, but the Pilot and the Co-Pilot are given names in the novelization.
+I’ve mentioned this in my TV review of this story, but the Pilot and the Co-Pilot characters are given names in the novelization.
 The Pilot is called Sekkoth and the Co-Pilot is called Sardor.
-I prefer these names compared to what they’re called in the TV tale.
+I prefer these names compared to what they were called in the TV story.
 Simply called ‘Pilot’ and ‘Co-Pilot’ sounds disrespectful.

-A lot of the silly moments from the TV version are removed in this novelization of the story.
-The line “Kill him, but not yet!” by the Nimon about the Doctor is omitted, which is a relief for me since it sounds silly anyway.
+A lot of the silly moments from the TV version are removed in the novelization for this story.
+The line “Kill him, but not yet!” by the Nimon for the Doctor is omitted, which is a relief for me since it sounds silly anyway.
 The TARDIS console exploding and making those comic sound effects is removed as well.

 The story’s ending in the novelization is expanded upon rather well compared to the TV version.
-There’s more information given between the Doctor and Romana on what happened after the Power Complex was destroyed with the Nimon inside on Skonnos.
-The two simply did not just leave Skonnos.
+There’s more information given between the Doctor and Romana about what happened after the Power Complex was destroyed with the Nimon inside on Skonnos.
+The two simply didn’t just leave Skonnos.

 This was hinted at during the TV version of the story, but not explicitly referenced.
 I wondered why it was cut out during the TV version, as Terrance Dicks must have based his novelization on the scripts by Anthony Read.
 It’s meant to stress that ‘The Horns of Nimon’ is based on Theseus and the Minotaur.

-The Doctor also makes reference to the events of ‘Underworld’ in the closing moments of ‘The Horns of Nimon’.
+The Doctor also makes a reference to the events of ‘Underworld’ in the closing moments of ‘The Horns of Nimon’.
 The same lines and interaction between the Doctor and K-9 from the closing moments of ‘Underworld’ are repeated here too.
-This could be due to the fact Terrance Dicks novelized ‘Underworld’ too.
+This could be due to the fact that Terrance Dicks also novelized ‘Underworld’. 😀

 I wish that the BBC would release the audiobook novelization of ‘The Horns of Nimon’ by Anthony Read someday.
-It would be interesting to discover what extra material he provided for this ‘Doctor Who’ story of his and it would also be a great tribute to him by the BBC.
-Let’s hope that day will come.
+It would be interesting to discover what extra material he provided for this ‘Doctor Who’ story of his.
+It would also be a great tribute to him by the BBC.
+Let’s hope that day will come soon.

 ‘Doctor Who and the Horns of Nimon’ rating – 8/10